NiiAmoo/NiiAmoo.github.io/_posts/2020-02-04-this-is-a-sample-post.md

 ---
 So I'm typing some random stuff here.
 Will see how that will be rendered on the website.

-Didn't see it the first time, let's try that again.
+Didn't see it the first time, let's try that again, shall we.